-The EmbbedPythonConfig configuration section defines the boolean flag sys_frozen to control whether sys. frozen = True is set.
+PythonInterpreterConfig.sys_frozen controls whether sys.frozen = True is set.
 This can allow PyOxidizer to advertise itself as a frozen application.

-In addition, the sys_meipass boolean flag controls whether a sys.MEIPASS = <exe directory> attribute is set.
+In addition, the PythonInterpreterConfig.sys_meipass boolean flag controls whether a sys.MEIPASS = <exe directory> attribute is set.
 This allows PyOxidizer to masquerade as having been built with PyInstaller.